 The H4 aging problem can be resolved automatically if the new S386 law can be passed quickly to remove the country of birth based GC limits.

-Calculate My Child's CSPA Age Now >
+Check My Child's CSPA Age >

 A very well known immigration attorney, Cyrus Mehta has critically commented on the USCIS rule that only counts ‘final action’ chart to protect the child’s green card rights under CSPA law.

 The lawsuit has been filed in U.S. District Court (federal court) in Oregon.

 Parties to H4 Kid Age Out Lawsuit

 Several H1B families from India have already joined the lawsuit as affected parties called plaintiffs.

 Many of them have already aged out and are on the verge of getting separated from their parents just because they have not been able to find any H1B sponsor for themselves after completing studies on an F1 visa.

 Others are on the verge of reaching age 21.